FactorialCoin/base/README.md

 put perl/site/lib into your .../perl/site/lib directory.

-Directory wallet containce the wallet start scripts for all Os's.
+Directory FCC/Wallet containce the wallet start and run scripts for all Os's.

-Directory node containce the node start scripts for all Os's.
+Directory FCC/Node containce the node start and run scripts for all Os's.

 May the FCC take you down the rabbithole, say hello to Alice from me!